Skip to content

 1. take_while reimplements itertools.takewhile - terminates once condition evaluates to false

-2. drop_while reimplements itertools.dropwhile - yields elements starting from the first one where condition evaluates to true
+2. drop_while reimplements itertools.dropwhile - drops elements while the condition evaluates to true, then yields from the first one where it evaluates to false

 from itertools import count